Grand Floridian Resort and Spa – Deluxe Resort

 Curiouser Clothiers -, located on the first floor, offers men’s and women’s designer clothing such as Tommy Bahama and Ralph Lauren Polo.
 Previously, there was a men’s (Commander Porter’s) and women’s clothing store (Summer Lace) in the Grand Floridian Lobby, but they were combined when Enchanted Rose opened.

 M. Mouse Mercantile can be found on the second floor near the monorail station.
 Disney souvenir items including children’s apparel, toys, books, pins, and watches can be purchased here.
-This shop is open from 8am – 10pm.

 Basin White – 2nd floor as you’re approaching the doors to go out to the monorail, sells beauty and bath products.
-Open daily from 10am-10pm.

 What is that neat-looking building off to the side of the parking lot?